How to Add Mapbox to Build a CMS Map in Webflow [Complete Guide]

 Connect Dynamic Map with Mapbox in Webflow

 Dynamic Map is a fully native Webflow app, built to fit right into your current design and development process.
-In this step-by-step guide, you’ll discover how to set up an interactive, CMS-powered map using Google Maps on your Webflow site – in just six simple steps:
+In this step-by-step guide, you’ll discover how to set up an interactive, CMS-powered map using Mapbox on your Webflow site – in just six simple steps:

 1. Set up your CMS Collection List